With the

 or create the cell renderer.
 Then, after making sure the rendering

-component is a JComponent
+component is a JComponent, invoke the setToolTipText

 method on it.

-An example of setting tool tips for cells is in TableRenderDemo
+An example of setting tool tips for cells is in TableRenderDemo.

 Click the Launch button to run it using